brunoterkaly/run-dcos-on-azure/README.md

 The ability to easily leverage a cluster that supports scaling, failure recovery, and a significant degree of automation is one of the most significant breakthroughs in the IT landscape over the past couple years.

 Historically, this type of capability was available only to a select few experts.
 Thankfully for us, this technology has been democratized.
-I hope to prove how simple it is to build out a Web oriented application and easily scaling across a cluster of virtually any size.
+I hope to prove how simple it is to build out a Web oriented application and how easy it is to scale across a cluster of virtually any size.

 That's the power of the Azure container service and of a DC/OS cluster.